eslint/eslint/README.md

     * An existing formatter is removed.
     * Part of the public API is removed or changed in an incompatible way.

+Because our policy allows a minor release to result in reporting more errors, it can be seen as a "breaking change".
+Thus if you don't want an update to ESLint to break your lint build, we recommend you you `~` in `package.json` e.g. `"eslint": "~3.1.0"` in order to only get patch changes.

 ## Frequently Asked Questions

 ### How is ESLint different from JSHint?